Aravind-Jalda/interview-prep/Linux-commands/linux-commands-q&a.md

 ---

 ## 2. What is a shell?
-A shell is a command-line interface that allows users to interact with the OS.
+A shell is a command-line interface that allows users to interact with the OS...
 Common shells: bash, sh, zsh.
 In DevOps, we mostly use bash scripting for automation.